 The most prominent genre of flower art is painting.
 Paintings of flowers in oils and watercolours have pervaded history as one of the most popular still-life subjects.
 Van Gogh’s Sunflowers, Monet’s Waterlillies and Georgia O Keefe’s Red Poppy are examples that would be at the fore of most people’s minds as being the best.
 I like an article written by My Modern Met discussing some lesser-known favourites, 12 Famous Flower Paintings That Make The Canva Bloom,’ citing ‘Still Life With Flowers’ by Ambrosius Bosschaert, ‘Flowers In A Glass Vase’ by John Constable and ‘White Vase With Flowers’ Odilon Redon, as the most famous.

-Contemporary flower artists Flora Roberts and Lucy Wayne are leading the contemporary flower movement with whimsical interpretations of our favourite flowers.
+Contemporary flower artists Flora Roberts and Lucy Wayne lead the contemporary flower movement with whimsical interpretations of our favourite flowers.

 Fine Art Flower Prints